Derthona – Solving a Cult Wine Puzzle

 But there’s a darn sight more to it than that.
 So to solve this puzzle, let’s start at the beginning.

 Timorasso is another rare Italian white grape.
 Piemonte is an Italian wine region famous for those big red wines based on Nebbiolo and Barbera.
 It’s not the only rarity in Piemonte that’s been saved from extinction by hard work, dedication, and a focus on quality.
-For example, see my recent piece on Arneis.
+For example, see my articles on Arneis and,Nascetta,

 Timorsasso is an old variety and one of high quality too.
 Indeed, it was also once the principal grape of both the Colli Tortonesi and nearby Gavi, a more well-known area some 30 km south.
 In both places, the Cortese grape variety replaced Timorasso because it was much easier to grow and has better and reliable yields.